 A: You can access reports for current activities and all historical points using this online tool.
 You will need your HFMA user name and password to log in; once logged in, scroll down to access your reports.
 Points are shown as CPE and EDU points.

 Q: I attended a day-long seminar.
 How do I calculate contact hours for this event?

 A: First, add up the total length of the seminar.
 Next, subtract the time for breaks, meals, and social events.
-Finally, divide the total by 50 and round down to the nearest whole number.
+Finally, divide the total by 50.
+Example: 60 minute seminar/50 = 1.2 contact hours.
 This is your total number of contact hours for the event.
 Note: Do not round this number down/up.